jtreminio/jtreminio.github.io/content/blog/25.php-container-image-ini-environment-variables/index.md

 This creates a new MariaDB container with a database named `dbname`, user `dbuser` and password `dbpassword`.
-You do not need to create a separate configuration file, the ahove takes care of that for you!
+You do not need to create a separate configuration file, the above takes care of that for you!

 What if we could do the same for a PHP container?
 Having to keep track of a separate INI file for both PHP and PHP-FPM is not nearly as smooth as how